UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

 title: How to build an OpenShift application from a private GitHub repository
 description: Shows how to build an OpenShift application where the source code is in a private GitHub repository secured with an SSH key pair
 services: openshift
-author: Andy Watkins
+author: awatkins
-reviewer: Gareth Ellner
+reviewer: gellner
-lastreviewed: 16/12/2020
+lastreviewed: 05/01/2022

 toc_rootlink: How To
 toc_sub1: